belzecue/BimDav_godot-rollback-netcode/README.md

   * `parent`: The parent node the spawned scene will be added to.
   * `scene`: The scene to spawn.
   * `data`: Data that will be passed `_network_spawn_preprocess()` and `_network_spawn()` on the top-level node.
-See the "Psuedo-virtual methods" described below for more information.
+See the "Virtual methods" described below for more information.
   * `rename`: If true, the actual name of the top-level node that is spawned will have an incrementing integer appended to it.
 If false, it'll try to use the `name` but this could lead to conflicts.
 Only set to false if you